 It may actually be that you have a problem with the health of your soil.
 Healthy soil is of critical importance to maintaining your landscape and yet it is often given very little thought.
 But when soil isn’t at its best, your lawn and trees could struggle to get the nutrients they need to survive.

 So how exactly can you know if you have a problem with your soil?
-A soil test for trees or for lawns can be performed in order to find out.
-We’ll talk about both of these services and why you might consider them.
+A soil test for your lawn or trees can be performed in order to find out.
+Learn more about soil testing and why it's important.

 About Lawn Soil Tests

-When a lawn soil test is performed, we’re looking at several different elements.
-For one, the pH is examined to determine if it’s where it needs to be.
+When a lawn soil test is performed, several different elements are analyzed.
+For one, the soil pH is examined to determine if it’s where it needs to be.
 If it’s not, then you might have an environment that is ripe for weed growth.
-You want your lawn to be at the proper pH in order to generate an environment where your grass loves to grow and weeds do not.
+You want your lawn soil to be at the proper pH in order to generate an environment where your grass loves to grow and weeds do not.

-A lawn soil test is performed by using a soil probe to pull about 10-15 cores of soil throughout your lawn, approximately 3 to 5 inches deep.
+You are probably wondering how to test your soil.
+A professional lawn soil test is performed by using a soil probe to pull about 10-15 cores of soil throughout your lawn, approximately 3 to 5 inches deep.
 Those cores are then sent to a lab where they are analyzed for the issues we’ve discussed above.
 The lawn soil test results will tell you exactly what actions need to be taken to remedy a possible problem.

 Just as your lawn’s soil can be tested, so can the areas under your trees.
 A soil test for trees will require a deeper sample (at least 8 inches).